 - Taken Up to Eleven in one episode of the anime, where she's forced to do "bad things" for Keiichi's sake.
 These include reading magazines without buying them, getting drunk, and ignoring litter.
 And she's practically in tears over it.

-- Orihime Inoue of Bleach fame has two bouts of this.
+- Bleach: Orihime suffers two bouts of this.

 - Kagome from Inuyasha nearly compromises the quest when she realizes that she is jealous of Kikyo for holding part of Inuyasha's heart.
 Combined with her own self-worth issues and The Baby's Breaking Lectures, it's no wonder the kid almost crosses the Despair Event Horizon.
 But then she brings herself back and tells the Manipulative Bastard "Shut Up, Hannibal!".

 - Yue and Nodoka from Mahou Sensei Negima! both go through this, because they like the same boy.
 Nodoka's subconscious solution, which she tries very hard to forget, further qualifies her for this trope.